Space Thunder Kids

 As a last ditch effort to defeat Solar Mac 1, the blue general calls out Super Lynx, who you will recall was destroyed a couple minutes ago in a different battle being commanded by a different person.
 But no worries, because now Super Lynx is a completely different robot yet again.
 In fact, he’s Raideen but red and with abs, because nothing completes your giant robot quite like adding abs that shoot out missiles.
 It’s way cooler than Solar Mac 1’s lasers that pop out of his boobs.
 At some point during this battle the crew of Solar Mac 1 becomes an entirely different crew yet again, but at this point, things like this shouldn’t even phase you.
 Solar Mac 1 also has to fly down to earth and fight another robot with a big hook hand.
 This fight is awesome, and you know it’s awesome because the artist drew in some lens flares.

-So now it all comes down to a showdown between Sark and some guys who look like the good guys from TRON.
+So now it all comes down to a showdown between Sark and some dudes who look like the good guys from TRON.
 This leads to the inevitable battle involving the hurling of light discs.
 And no, we’ve never seen anything like these good guys before, and there’s no explanation as to how they infiltrated the deepest inner sanctums of the Dark Emperor and Sark.
-And yeah, at this point, this pretty much becomes the single greatest movie ever.
-But then, because Joseph Lai loves us so, down swoops Captain Harlock’s ship, the Arcadia, piloted by a sexy Emereldas rip-off named Sheila.
+And then, because Joseph Lai loves us so, down swoops Captain Harlock’s ship, the Arcadia, piloted by a Queen Emereldas rip-off named Sheila.
 She sounds like someone with a nasally British accent trying to speak with an American Southern accent.
 Sheila joins forces with the TRON dudes after proclaiming both them and the Dark Emperor her enemies, but whatever, man.
 Fuckin’ TRON dudes!

 The Dark Emperor doesn’t stand a chance against Space Pirate Sheila, so he flees in order to praise his atomic reactor thing, which looks like the MCP from TRON.
-I should also mention that Sheila’s sister is a deformed, diminutive robot thing.
-Sheila and the TRON guys — who show up out of nowhere and now include a couple old guys and a chick and no sign of the black guy who was with them earlier — finally blow up the Dark Emperor and his evil atomic devices!
+I should also mention that Sheila’s sister is a diminutive robot thing.
+Sheila and the TRON guys—who show up out of nowhere and now include a couple old guys and a woman and no sign of the black guy who was with them earlier—finally blow up the Dark Emperor and his evil atomic devices!
 Hooray!
 The war is over!

 And then we cut to Flint from GI Joe leading a commando raid on…wait.
 Who the hell is this?
 Oh, it’s that evil human commander of one of the fleets, the one who presumably got blown up by Tiger SX-3.
 I guess he escaped somehow, and now it’s up to the commandos to take him down.
 And just for the hell of it, a bunch of evil giant robots get launched and Solar Mac 1 kicks their asses, only now Solar Mac 1 looks like the second version of Tiger SX-3.
 Which I guess is only fair since the first time we saw Tiger SX-3 he looked just like Solar Mac 1.
 When this general discovers the Dark Emperor has been defeated, he surrenders and is forgiven and we all learn a valuable lesson about peace, the abolition of weapons of mass destruction, and how the leaders of the world should bend to the will of the people, and not the other way around.